hathix/tweet-party-classifier/final-spec.md

 ```

-In order to find the most common words in the population of training data that are not stop words, this project utilizes NLTK (as iterated above): nltk.NaiveBayesClassifier with the class nltk.probability.FreqDist to identify top words.
+In order to find the most common words in the population of training data that are not stop words, this project utilizes our custom classifier with the class nltk.probability.FreqDist to identify top words.

 ```
-from nltk.probability import FreqDist, DictionaryProbDist from nltk.classify.api import ClassifierI
+from nltk.probability import FreqDist, DictionaryProbDist
 ```

 - Collect_all_words method returns an array of all words from the training tweets